vindhya/js-minicamp-homework-2/README.md

 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* for loop
+		* A `for` loop runs its contained lines of code a set amount of times based on a variable which is incremented in the condition of the loop.
 	* && || !
 	* Array
 	* git